pelatx/brackets-link-file/README.md

 - JavaScript files on HTML documents.
 - CSS files on HTML documents.
 - Image files on HTML and CSS documents.
+- Audio and Video files on HTML documents.

 ## Changelog